I Am a Martinican Woman

-I Am a Martinican Woman (French: Je suis Martiniquaise) is a semi-autobiographical novel written by Lucette Ceranus (1916–1955), under the pseudonym Mayotte Capécia, in the mid-twentieth century.
+I Am a Martinican Woman (French: Je suis Martiniquaise) is a semi-autobiographical novel written by Lucette Céranus (1916–1955), under the pseudonym Mayotte Capécia, in the mid-twentieth century.
 It tells the story of Mayotte's childhood and young adulthood, including her relationship with a white officer who ultimately abandons her in Martinique with their son.
 The 1948 publication of this novel made Ceranus the first woman of color to publish a book in France.
 In 1949, the novel was awarded the Grandprix littéraire des Antilles.

 Frantz Fanon strongly criticized the novel's treatment of black women's desire for white men in his 1952 book Black Skin, White Masks.